YiLimath/YiLimath.github.io/_posts/2024-09-10-blog-post-1-Birational-Moishezon.md

   - Moishezon morphism
 ---

-The goal of this reading seminar is to discuss the rescent paper [Moishezon morphism](https://www.intlpress.com/site/pub/pages/journals/items/pamq/content/vols/0018/0004/a011/index.php?mode=ns) by Professor Kollár in details.
+The goal of this reading seminar is to discuss the recent paper [Moishezon morphism](https://www.intlpress.com/site/pub/pages/journals/items/pamq/content/vols/0018/0004/a011/index.php?mode=ns) by Professor Kollár in details.

 ---